PayPal logo

 About PayPal

 PayPal offers Australian merchants online checkout, Pay in 4 buy-now-pay-later, and a virtual terminal.
-Standard commercial rate is 2.9% plus 30c for domestic transactions; lower rates apply to Advanced Card Payments and QR-code transactions.
+Standard commercial rate is 2.9% + 30c for domestic transactions; lower rates apply to Advanced Card Payments and QR-code transactions.

 PayPal was founded in 1998 and is headquartered in San Jose, USA.